Singapore banks ranked safest in Asia, but can they maintain their status?

 Ultimately, the ability for our local banks to maintain its position as a country with the region’s safest banks is still dependent on our willingness and receptiveness to take preventive measures in curbing cyberattacks.
 In relation to this, the demand for IT talents have also been picking up its pace while the supply for the right talent is slowly stagnating.
 This is especially true for those with expertise within cybersecurity.

 If you would like to find out more about the limited talent available in the market, or those with transferable skillsets and experiences that can add value to your organisation, do follow us on our LinkedIn page for more industry related insights.
-Please do not hesitate to contact me if you’re working within the sector and would like to connect with your peers in the industry too.
+Please do not hesitate to contact us below if you’re working within the sector and would like to connect with your peers in the industry too.